GoogleContainerTools/kaniko/README.md

 #### --ignore-path

 Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
 Set it multiple times for multiple ignore paths.

+#### --propagate-exit-code

+Set this flag to propagate the exit code produced by a failing RUN commands to the caller.
+(Default false).

 ### Debug Image